Mexico / Itineraries

 • Day 2 — Cancun to Chichen Itza

-Departing Cancun after breakfast, in no time at all you will be heading inland along the fast toll road that links the east coast with Merida in the west.
+After breakfast, you will be collected from your hotel by your knowledgeable Driver / Guide, your guide for the duration of your Hacienda Tour.
+Departing Cancun, in no time at all you will be heading inland along the fast toll road that links the east coast with Merida in the west.

 Dating back to the early 16th century, the Hacienda Chichen Itza is one of the oldest such properties in the Yucatan and, as with almost every other such hacienda in the region, it evolved to satisfy the huge global demand for sisal.